SirGavith/g/documentation/language/compiler.md

 # Compiler
 ### Steps:

-- Traverse Tree and bring out all classes / structs  / functions to top level
+- Functions, Structs, and Classes should be at root

-  - Leave behind identifier trace for proper scope checking
+- Traverse tree
-- Traverse tree checking for valid identifiers everywhere:
+  - check for existing identifiers on way up
-  -
+  - coerce types on way down